Quick Details

 Space in the kayak is limited, so pack light.
 Oversized items will not fit inside the kayak.
 Your guide will review your gear to ensure that it is compactible and fits properly in the kayak.
 If needed, we have rental equipment available. -

-Depending on the time of year, there can several beaches to land on and camp at with bear box caches and up to 30 coves to explore.
-Some beaches are dependent on tides or have specific times for access to camp.
+Depending on the time of year, there are several beaches available for landing and camping, with bear box caches and up to 30 coves to explore.
+Access to specific beaches and camping spots is dependent on the tides.

 We remain a safe distance away from Aialik Glacier.
 You do not want to get too close as a calving event can be very dangerous.

 The water taxi is not private.
-Depending on which boat we are on, there could be 21 or 28 total people.
-We keep our guest to guide ratio 6:1, but there will be other people and other companies guides on the boat.
+Depending on which boat we are on, the total capacity is either 21 or 28 people.
+While we maintain a guest-to-guide ratio of 6:1 for our group, there will be other passengers and guides from different companies on the boat.

 - All of our trips operate rain or shine.
 We will only cancel a trip due to high winds in the bay that would create unsafe kayaking conditions.